Standing Committees & Task Forces

-Student Affairs is committed to evaluating and enhancing the overall educational experience for graduate students.
+Student Affairs is committed to evaluate and enhance the overall educational experience for graduate students.
 Toward that end, the Graduate Student Experience Committee is charged to:

 - Develop a broad understanding of the graduate student experience at William & Mary through focus groups and assessment.

-- Assess the status of current assistantship opportunities in Student Affairs;
+- Assess the status of current graduate assistantship opportunities in Student Affairs

-- Consider ways to improve and enhance the skills, expectations, and/or professional experiences that should be incorporated into all student affairs assistantships;
+- Consider ways to improve and enhance the skills, expectations, and/or professional experiences which should be incorporated in all student affairs assistantships

 - Make recommendations about how best to partner with the School of Education in the recruitment and placement of graduate students in student affairs assistantships.